melmel27/comakery/README.md

 4. The Reserve Admin can then transfer tokens to the hot wallet.

-## Separating Private Key Management Roles
+## Setup For Separate Issuer Private Key Management Roles

+By default the reserve tokens cannot be transferred to any address.
+To allow transfers the Transfer Admin must configure transfer rules using both `setRestrictions(account, ...)` and `allowGroupTransfer(...)`

-For greater security, during the setup process for added security the Transfer Admin can setup rules for allowing transfering tokens.
+During the setup process for added security, the Transfer Admin can setup rules for allowing transferring tokens.
 This forces the Reserve Admin to transfer tokens to a hot wallet first.
 The Hot Wallet holds a limited balance.
 This enforces multiple signatures and a limited loss from any single account with a single transfer.
 The use of a hot wallet for small balances also makes everyday token administration easier without exposing the issuer's reserve of tokens to the risk of total theft in a single transaction.

 This configuration can be accomplished in this manner:
 1. Transfer Admin, Reserve Admin and Hot Wallet admin accounts are managed by separate users with separate keys.
 For example, separate Nano Ledger S hardware wallets: